 Regional Sports Infrastructure Program – Surf Coast

-- Banyul-Warri Fields hockey pitch
+- Banyul-Warri Fields hockey pitch (completed)

-- Wurdi Baierr Aquatic and Recreation Centre.
+- Wurdi Baierr Aquatic and Recreation Centre, Stage 2.

-These projects will ensure more locals can enjoy the sports and activities they love, while continuing to welcome visitors from around the world to this vibrant part of our state.
+The upgrades will deliver modern facilities that reflect the Surf Coast’s active and vibrant lifestyle.
+They will ensure locals can enjoy the sports and activities they love close to home, while continuing to welcome visitors from around the world to this part of our state.

-Banyul-Warri Fields
+Banyul-Warri Fields - now complete

 Wurdi Baierr Aquatic and Recreation Centre